Christos Palaskas: Involvement in the civil conflicts and his murder

 In April 1822 Palaskas was sent by order of the government to Eastern Continental Greece to accompany Alexis Noutsos.
 Noutsos’s mission was to persuade Demetrios Ypsilantis to return to the Peloponnese and, at the same time, to prepare the ground for the dismissal of Odysseas Androutsos from the leadership of Eastern Continental Greece, because the popular chieftain at that time was in direct conflict with the local ruling council, the Areopagus.
-Moreover, during the mission, Palaskas met with Androutsos at his camp in the area of Drakospilia.
+Moreover, during the mission, Palaskas met with Androutsos at his camp in the area of Drakospilia on Mount Parnassus.

 During May the two men were sent again to Continental Greece with a small force of thirty armed men. or fifty Palaskas was sent as a replacement of Androutsos, because the latter, being in conflict with the Areopagus, had declared his resignation although he wasn’t willing to hand over the command of his army.
 Noutsos was sent as a political governor of Eastern Continental Greece, and was also entrusted with military responsibilities.
 At the same time, they were carrying a government decree calling Androutsos to go to Corinth to explain himself.
 According to Oikomonou and Spiliadis, the orders allowed capturing or even killing Androutsos if he refused to obey.
 On the other hand, however, Spyridon Trikoupis believes these orders to be a false rumor, that when Androutsos heard was infuriated.